peterbayerle/play-nine/README.md

 # Play Nine app
 A real-time card game for the browser
 ## Demo
-Two players can join a lobby and play cards in real time:
+Two players can join a lobby on separate devices and play cards in real time:
 <img src="static/gameplay.gif">

 At the end of the game, scores are tallied and a winner is declared: